Robertfarb/whiteboarding-curriculum/README.md

 ### Homework
 * Check your [calendar][calendar] for events happening today.
 Note times for office hours and lectures.
 * Read the [peer review instructions][peer-review-instructions].
+* Work on JavaScript Project.
+* Work on Resume.

 ### Afternoon